jberkenbilt/qfs/README.md

   * `-not-after timestamp` -- list versions no later than the given time.
 The timestamp may be specified as either an epoch time with second or millisecond granularity or a string of the form `yyyy-mm-dd` or `yyyy-mm-dd_hh:mm:ss`.
 Epoch times are always interpreted as UTC.
-The other format is intepreted as local time.
+The other format is interpreted as local time.
 Note that S3 version timestamp granularity is one second.
   * `-long` --show key and version
 * `get path save-location` -- copy a file/directory from the repository and save relative to the specified location; `save-location/path` must not exist.